 You have a part that you play in the 'dance' of the relationship.
-And, the other person has a part that they play.
+And the other person has a role that they play.
 And you are 'dancing in the relationship' together.
-If there's a problem in the relationship you both own a part in the problem.
+If there's a problem in the relationship, you both own a part in the issue.

-This Truth is empowering and enlightening to remember, because it reminds us that relationships can change and evolve as we make changes within ourselves.
-My 'great 4-hour dinner' with my long ago work friend Jane (as mentioned on page 1 of this free relationship quiz article) turned into a great dinner because I had changed.
+This Truth is empowering and enlightening to remember because it reminds us that relationships can change and evolve as we make changes within ourselves.
+My 'great 4-hour dinner' with my long-ago work friend Jane (as mentioned on page 1 turned into a great dinner because I had changed.

-Jane hadn't changed - she was always fun, bright, energetic and eager.
-And, because I was feeling less confident and less sure of myself, back when I first knew her, I had decided that "she was a drainer."
-And, if I had guess her part in our 'relationship dance problem,'it could be her own blind spots around talking over people and not listening that well.
+Jane hadn't changed - she was always fun, bright, energetic, and eager.
+And, because I was feeling less confident and less sure of myself back when I first knew her, I had decided that "she was a drainer."
+And, if I had to guess her part in our 'relationship dance problem, 'it could be her blind spots around talking over people and not listening that well.

 bright and shine-y self.
-In the past, my frustrations were more about my own feelings of lack then about her possible blind spots.
+In the past, my frustrations were more about my feelings of lack than her possible blind spots.

-I love knowing that every relationship can evolve and improve, when we evolve and improve.
-The other person does not need to change in order for you to feel better.
-Knowing that every relationship is a co-creation, a dance we do together, helps us get out of the blame game.
+I love knowing that every relationship can evolve and improve when we grow and improve.
+The other person does not need to change for you to feel better.
+Knowing that every relationship is a co-creation, a dance we do together, helps us escape the blame game.

 If I'd held onto my prior thoughts about Jane, I wouldn't have gone to dinner and I would have missed out on rekindling a very positive and bright friendship , with a very positive and bright person.

-My neighbor's ornery-ness with all the other neighbors, but a decent relationship with us, is a great example of Truth #2.
+My neighbor's orneriness with all the other neighbors, but a decent relationship with us, is an excellent example of Truth #2.
 (I talked about this neighbor on page 1 of this free relationship quiz article)

-We decided that we would try very hard to find a way to 'make nice' with this person, even though she had a 'grand trouble-maker' reputation.
-We decided to be nice, AND to keep our distance.
+We decided to try hard to find a way to 'make nice' with this person, even though she had a 'grand troublemaker' reputation.
+We decided to be friendly AND to keep our distance.
 To be pleasant and helpful, and to do what we could to be slightly removed.

 We decided.
-(That's a very strong word and mindset: to decide.)
+(That's a powerful word and mindset: to decide.)

-We also decided we were not going to participate in the gossiping, finger-pointing and fighting 'vibe.'
+We also decided not to participate in the gossiping, finger-pointing, and fighting 'vibe.'
 We decided to change the relationship by changing how we focused our attention.

-We choose to focus on kindness and appreciation, and ignore all the negatives.
+We focus on kindness and appreciation, ignoring all the negatives.
 Ignore them.
-Give them NO air time privately or publicly.
+Give them NO air time, privately or publicly.
 And, over time, we've developed an easy, light, helpful friendship with this person.

-We didn't do anything very big or special, we just decided to focus differently.
-And, by choosing to focus differently, we now have a different relationship then many others.
+We did nothing significant or unique; we just decided to focus differently.
+And by choosing to focus differently, we now have a different relationship than many others.

-You, me, all of us, we always have a choice in how we focus on and interact with another person.
-We get to decide to either put up with it, as it is (stay frustrated and aggravated) or change it (which DOES NOT mean change them, but it means we must change our own view and/or our own exposure).
+You, me, all of us always have a choice in how we focus on and interact with another person.
+We get to decide to either put up with it as it is (stay frustrated and aggravated) or change it (which DOES NOT mean change them, but it means we must change our view and our exposure).

 YOU can always take charge.
 You do not have to be (or stay) a victim to anyone.
 On Page 1 of this Blog Post, I share two real-life friend examples, and here's another one for Truth #3: